 and cook for 40 – 60 minutes or until a skewer poked into the centre of the cake comes out clean.

 Allow cake to rest until almost cool and then cover in cling film or store in an airtight container for a couple of days before eating.

 Note – Cooking time will vary with your oven, my oven seems to cook everything quickly (it was done in 40 – 45 minutes), but my last oven was much slower, so it’s worth keeping an eye on your cake to ensure that it doesn’t ‘catch’ at the edges.

-I didn’t wait for a couple of days before eating but it does get stickier and the flavours become richer with storage.
+I didn’t wait for a couple of days before eating this gluten free ginger cake, but it does get stickier and the flavours become richer with storage.